sandwwraith/KEEP/proposals/extensions/serialization.md

 ### Auto-discovering user-defined external serializers

 To give compiler plugin a hint about external serializer, annotation `@Serializable(with: KClass<*>)` can be applied on property.
 However, it can be boilerplate-ish to annotate every property if you have a big number of domain classes which have to use, e.g. external serializer for `java.util.Date`.
-For this purpose, annotation `@Serializers(vararg s: KSerializer<*>)` was introduced.
+For this purpose, annotation `@Serializers(vararg s: Serializer<*>)` was introduced.
 It can be applied to a class or even to a file and adds given serializers to the scope of compiler plugin.

 ### Tuning generated code